Teville Gate

-Teville Gate is a construction site and car park in Worthing in West Sussex, England.
+Teville Gate is a construction site and car park in Worthing, West Sussex, England.
 Covering about 1.4 ha the site lies at the main entrance to the town centre of Worthing for both rail, via Worthing railway station, and road, via the A24 and A27.
 The site is bounded by Railway Approach to the north, the A24 Broadwater Road to the east, the A2031 Teville Road to the south and Grand Victorian Hotel to the west.

 Teville Gate takes its name from the former tollgate that stood on the site for the Worthing to West Grinstead turnpike, close to the Teville Stream which flows through the area.

 Proposed developments

 1998 Farrho proposal

 A scheme from 1998 proposed a new cinema built in place of the multi-storey car park.

 2006-10 Hanson proposal

 A £150 million development was put forward by Hanson which would have included more than 200 flats in twin towers, conference centre, hotel, multiplex cinema and supermarket received planning permission in 2010.
 The lending bank prevented the owner from signing the section 106 agreement and the approval fell and the bank then foreclosed.